Hannah Waddingham: Screen career

-In 2011, Waddingham appeared in Season 4, Episode 3 of the hit BBC sitcom, Not Going Out.
+In 2011, Waddingham appeared in series 4, episode 3 of the BBC sitcom, Not Going Out.
 She played the role of Jane, an actress in an adult film being recorded in the show.

-She had a small role in the 2012 film Les Misérables, and in 2014, starred on the ITV comedy Benidorm.
+She had a small role in the 2012 film Les Misérables, and in 2014, she appeared in the ITV comedy Benidorm.

 Waddingham portrayed the "Shame Nun", Septa Unella, in season 5 and 6 of Game of Thrones.
-She started filming nine weeks after giving birth to her daughter, and did her own stunts for a scene in which she is waterboarded.
+She began filming her scenes nine weeks after the birth of her daughter and claims that she underwent actual waterboarding during filming so that the scene would look authentic.
 She was given the role's iconic "shame bell" as a parting gift.
-She also has a recurring role on the Netflix series Sex Education as Jackson's overbearing mother, Sophia Marchetti.
+She also had a recurring role on the Netflix series Sex Education as Jackson's mother, Sophia Marchetti.

-Since 2020, Waddingham has portrayed Rebecca Welton, the owner of AFC Richmond on the Apple TV+ series Ted Lasso.
-The show has been praised for its "refreshing" portrayal of a supportive female friendship between Rebecca and Juno Temple's character, Keeley.
-She does her own singing in the season one episode "Make Rebecca Great Again" and the season two episodes "Carol of the Bells" and "No Weddings and a Funeral".
+Since 2020, Waddingham has portrayed Rebecca Welton, the owner of AFC Richmond, on the Apple TV+ series Ted Lasso.
+She did her own singing in the season one episode "Make Rebecca Great Again" and the season two episodes "Carol of the Bells" and "No Weddings and a Funeral".
 In 2021, she won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series and the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series for the role.

 Waddingham also appears as the character Mother Witch in Hocus Pocus 2, Disney's sequel to Hocus Pocus released on Disney+ on 30 September 2022.
-The actor's time on screen has been described as an "Oscar-worthy performance" and "[F]rom the moment she enters, she commands the screen with unquestionable authority."

-She will portray Lady Bellaston in the ITV drama miniseries Tom Jones, based on Henry Fielding's 1749 novel.
+She portrayed Lady Bellaston in the ITV drama series Tom Jones, based on Henry Fielding's 1749 novel, inspired by the real life of Etheldreda Townshend.

+In March 2023, Waddingham was announced as part of the cast for Mission: Impossible – The Final Reckoning.

-On 22 February 2023, it was confirmed that Waddingham would co-host the Eurovision Song Contest 2023 in Liverpool, alongside Alesha Dixon and Ukrainian singer Julia Sanina, with Graham Norton joining them to present the grand final.
-In March 2023, Waddingham was announced as part of the cast for Mission: Impossible – Dead Reckoning Part Two.
+In May 2023, Waddingham co-hosted the Eurovision Song Contest 2023 in Liverpool, alongside Alesha Dixon and Ukrainian singer Julia Sanina, with Graham Norton joining them for the final.

+Waddingham appeared in the 2024 action-comedy film The Fall Guy alongside Ryan Gosling and Emily Blunt, playing producer Gail.

 Recordings

 In 2000, Waddingham played the role of Christine in the Andrew Lloyd Webber and Ben Elton musical The Beautiful Game in London's West End.
 In October 2000, Waddingham (billed simply as "Hannah"), released a single of the song "Our Kind of Love" from the production.
 The single peaked at No. 41 in the UK charts.

-She later sang the role of Starbird on the soundtrack recording of Space Family Robinson (composers: Julian Butler & Stephen Butler), released by Pop!
+She later sang the role of Starbird on the soundtrack recording of Space Family Robinson (composers: Julian Butler and Stephen Butler), released by Pop!
 Records in May 2002, coinciding with the stage production (also featuring Waddingham as Starbird) which ran for three weeks at London's Pleasance Theatre.

+On 22 November 2023, Waddingham's debut album, a live album, was released.
+Hannah Waddingham: Home for Christmas was recorded at the show of the same name for Apple TV.
+The album debuted and peaked at numbers 51 and 43 on the UK Albums Downloads and Soundtrack Albums charts, respectively.